 After spending gobs of hours at the drawing board, he developed a syndicated series, Break of Day, that appears in newspapers and online daily.

 He is also a member of the National Cartoonists Society.

 Some of Nate’s clients include 21st Century Fox, Costco and plenty of other folks that really enjoy off-the-wall cartoons.

-Nate lives in Dayton, Ohio, and has a wife, Kelsey, a daughter, Ella, and cat named Tiger.
+Nate lives and draws in Los Angeles, California, and has a wife, Kelsey, a daughter, Ella, and cat named Tiger.